m2ux/tss_demo/README.md

 # CGGMP21 Threshold Signature Implementation

-A Rust implementation of the CGGMP21 threshold signature scheme for secure distributed signing operations.
+A Rust demo implementation of the CGGMP21 threshold signature scheme for secure distributed signing operations.

 ## Overview